roman-milk/roman-milk.github.io/the-perfect-game.md

  I rocked her back and forth on my cock, keeping most of it buried in her bowels, just a couple of inches working in and out.
 "And now to prepare the way.
 Denise, would you mind eating Cheryl out, while Dave takes you from behind?"
 I asked.
 "Just temporarily, while Cheryl gets used to having my fat cock up her ass."
 I smiled.

  Denise blushed.
 "I've never really done anything like this."
 She said softly, leaning forward from the waist and placing her forearms on Cheryl's thighs.
 She tentatively kissed around Cheryl's mound, while I worked my cock in and out of Cheryl's little brown hole, just inches below Denise's efforts.
-Report_Story #3